ralf-krause/calliope-blink/README.md

 ### Blink #animationsblink

-Blinks a led at a given location.
+Blinks an led at a given location.

 ```blocks
 animations.blink(2, 2, 100)